 We understand the critical role of research in improving the lives of those with this disease, having witnessed its rarity and the challenge of finding informed medical professionals.

-Sue and I are extremely excited to partner with Livingwithss.com founders, Gary and Rori Daniel in a collaborative effort to bring together the livingwithss.com superficial siderosis information website, the superficial siderosis patient registry, and all of our fellow SS community, family, friends, and advocates to aid in medical research for those fighting the neurodegenerative disease superficial siderosis.
+Sue and Kyle are thrilled to join forces with Livingwithss.com founders Gary and Rori Daniel.
+Our collective goal is to unite the superficial siderosis information website, the patient registry, and our SS community to aid medical research for those battling this disease.

-I have now participated in two rare disease conferences in Washington D.C., am actively fundraising and spreading superficial siderosis awareness to others at every opportunity.
-Sue and I currently live in Wisconsin and it’s our hope to meet as many people as we can over time to further our mission.
-We have recruited a remarkable, diverse and experienced Board of Directors that is ready to hit the ground running.
+Having participated in two rare disease conferences in Washington D.C., we actively fund and spread awareness about superficial siderosis.
+While they live in Wisconsin, Sue and Kyle look forward to meeting as many people as possible to further the mission.
+Our diverse and experienced Board of Directors is ready to make a significant impact.

-Together we can make a difference in all of our lives and especially for our loved ones diagnosed with superficial siderosis.
-This is why the Superficial Siderosis Research Alliance, a 501(3)(c) nonprofit has been created.
+Together, we can make a difference in the lives of those diagnosed with superficial siderosis.
+This is why the Superficial Siderosis Research Alliance, a 501(3)(c) nonprofit, was created.